julienw/forms-extension/README.md

 # Releasing

-Run `build/build.js version` to generate a new version (including git tagging).
+Run `yarn build version` to generate a new version (including git tagging).

-You can also pass an argument to generate a specific type of version, run `build/build.js help` to get more information.
+You can also pass an argument to generate a specific type of version, run `yarn build help` to get more information.

 ## Tips